nilguncelik/nilguncelik.github.io/_posts/css/2014-04-01-css-architecture.md

 ### Page Reset:

-+ Don’t use universal selector *.
++ Don’t use universal selector `*`.
 + no control over which elements are reset.
 + Inheritance is lost in css values ?
 Then we have to write a lot of extra css to define a property for both the parent and the child.
 + Slows down page load time - browser has to run through every element to apply the properties.

 + Eric Meyer Reset css 2.0
 	+ We don’t need the entire reset. - just the attributes we are using.
 + Normalize.css
 	+ preserves useful default styles - we do not need to redeclare styles for common elements.

+### CSS Coverage Report

+- Helps identify unused CSS styles that can be safely removed.
+	- Use Chrome or Firefox Dev Tools.
+	- Firefox Dev Tools allows you to browse multiple pages and then spot unused css rules.

 **References**